MuteMotion-Tech/MuteMotion-SteamDeck-Shim/README.md

 Official implementation of the **MuteMotion Project** validation layer.
 This repository serves as the technical deliverable for academic auditing at **Universidade Lusófona do Porto**.

 ## Architecture
-This module bridges hardware IMU data with the proprietary **MuteMotion Core Engine**.
+This module bridges hardware IMU data with the **MuteMotion Core Engine**.
 It is designed as a platform-specific "Body" to ensure algorithm portability.

 * **Target:** Valve Steam Deck (SteamOS)
 * **Status:** Academic Proof-of-Concept